conduktor/conduktor-docs/docs/gateway/configuration/env-variables.md

 | `GATEWAY_SNI_HOST_SEPARATOR`                                                    | The separator used to construct returned metadata.                                                                                                                                                                               | `-`                                                                                                                                                  |

 :::warning
-As of [Gateway 3.10.0](/changelog/Gateway-3.10.0), the `DELEGATED_XXX` security protocols have been deprecated in favour of additional environment variable `GATEWAY_SECURITY_MODE`.
+As of [Gateway 3.10.0](/changelog/Gateway-3.10.0), the `DELEGATED_XXX` security protocols have been deprecated in favour of an additional environment variable,  `GATEWAY_SECURITY_MODE`.

-These values remain supported for backward compatibility but are no longer recommended for new configurations.
+The `DELEGATED` values remain supported for backward compatibility but are no longer recommended for new configurations.

-If you are using DELEGATED security protocols review the [Security Mode Migration Guide](/gateway/how-to/migration-guide-to-security-mode) before proceeding.
+If you are using `DELEGATED` security protocols review the [Security Mode Migration Guide](/gateway/how-to/migration-guide-to-security-mode) before proceeding.
 :::

 ### Load balancing